lost-egg/lost-egg.github.io/combat.md

 **Action** Simple; **Duration** Instant
 **Requirement** A battle group will follow your commands, and it's suffered Magnitude damage.

 Roll ([Charisma or Appearance] + War) against difficulty 1.
-The battle group gains (extra successes ÷ 2, rounded down) Magnitude, up to the total possible for its average health levels and Size.
+The battle group gains (total successes ÷ 2, rounded down) Magnitude, up to the total possible for its average health levels and Size.

 A battle group can only benefit from this action once per battle, plus once after each time it loses a point of Size.